 Across the world, people, businesses and governments are realizing the alarming effects of bad air quality on human health, especially the harm that is caused by the finest of particles, collectively called Particulate Matter 2.5 or PM2.5.

-The term particulate matter 2.5 (PM2.5), refers to tiny particles or droplets in the air that are two and one half microns or less in width.
+The term PM 2.5 (PM stands for particulate matter), refers to tiny particles or droplets in the air that are two and one half microns or less in width.
 Like inches, meters and miles, a micron is a unit of measurement for distance.
 Just to get an idea of how small these particles are here's some perspective: There are about 25,000 microns in an inch.

 What is PM2.5 and where does it come from

 According to the World Health Organization, PM2.5 is commonly composed of sulfates, nitrates, ammonium, other inorganic ions, crusted material, particle-bound water, metals (including cadmium, copper, nickel, vanadium and zinc) and polycyclic aromatic hydrocarbons (PAH).
 In addition, biological components such as allergens and microbial compounds are found in PM.

 These particles are primarily a result of combustion, and are emitted by petrol and diesel vehicles and other operations that involve the burning of fuels such as wood, heating oil or coal and natural sources such as forest and grass fires.

 Due to their extremely small size and negligible weight these particles can be found floating in air for days and weeks and can travel long distances.
 This is why the PM2.5 content across the US west cost and Canada has jumped since the California wildfires in August.

 Soil and dust re-suspension is also a contributing source of PM, particularly in arid areas, for example the “Godzilla” dust cloud which floated from Sahara to southern Europe in June.